AgustinCB/blogposts/varlog/What_I_learnt/content.md

 - Adaptability.
 I, as a mentor, should know how to adapt to the person I'm working with and the expectations that they have.

-I feel very sorry for Roy, because he had to suffer my inexperience in the subject.
-At the same time, I'm very grateful and I can't wait to apply all the things I learnt with in this new opportunity.
+I feel that Roy had to suffer a bit of my inexperience in the subject, and I apologise for that.
+At the same time, I think we both learnt a lot in the process and I can’t wait to apply what has been learnt in the new experience.